Blogs

 Building reliable AI systems with Large Language Models requires more than just technical knowledge of APIs and prompts.
 It demands practical, hands-on experience and a deep understanding of these models' unique characteristics, strengths, and limitations, especially when dealing with domain-specific data like Jira project management information.

-These five LLM development lessons have transformed how we approach LLM integration at Luna.
+These seven LLM development lessons have transformed how we approach LLM integration at Luna.
 We're continuously refining our techniques as we build tools that empower product and engineering teams to extract truly actionable insights from their valuable Jira data.

 Are you interested in learning more about how Luna can help your team gain deeper insights from your Jira data?
 Visit withLuna.ai to discover how our AI-powered Jira analytics can identify risks earlier, track engineering progress and product management KPIs more effectively, and help predict potential delays before they impact your roadmap.